mui/mui-x/docs/data/charts/label/label.md

 ### Pie

-The [Pie](/x/react-charts/pie/) chart behaves a little differently due to its nature.
+The [Pie](/x/react-charts/pie/) chart behaves differently due to its nature.
+It has labels per slice instead of per series.
 It also has one more place where the label can be rendered.

 Instead of receiving the `label` as part of the series.
 It instead receives it as part of the `data` set inside a series.